 Scotland tours from London

 An exciting development took place in 1930 when the two-day London service commenced.
-The overnight service operated via the West Coast route with an overnight stay in Chester or by the East Coast staying in York en-route.
+The overnight service operated via the West Coast route, with an overnight stay in Chester, or via the East Coast, stopping in York.

 This service proved to be very successful and continued in various forms until 1988.
-Linking with the company's expanding programme of Scotland tours from Edinburgh, it provided a wide range of holidays for customers living in the London area.
+Combined with the company's expanding programme of Scotland tours from Edinburgh, it offered a wide range of holidays for customers in the London area.

 Extended tours from Edinburgh